-We have introduced a Y8 English Catch Up group for September 2023 to support students who had not yet graduated from Catch Up in Y7.
-This is in response to the dip in Y8 reading progress that we saw last academic year amongst the NSR cohort.
+We introduced a Y8 English NSR group for September 2023 to support students with reading ages below benchmark.
+This was in response to the dip in Y8 reading progress that we saw last academic year amongst the NSR cohort.
+This additional English teaching group has continued with 8a in 2024-25, to meet the needs of 20 Y8 students, 9 of whom are disadvantaged, with reading ages below benchmark.